inter18099/coding-blog/pages/index.md

 # PROJECT NEGYA - HACKER-STYLE PERSONAL HOMEPAGE

 ##  Features
 * I am a freelancer developer using Java and Python.
 I am finding a remote job.
-If you are interest in, please drop me a line. inter18099#hotmail.com
+If you are interest in, please drop me a line: inter18099#hotmail.com

 * My [**GitHub**](https://github.com/inter18099).